 Committee Assignments

-Boozman serves as the Ranking Member of the Senate Agriculture, Nutrition and Forestry Committee.
-This leadership position gives him a unique opportunity to shape the debates over how to address the many challenges facing our agricultural producers, modernize our nutrition programs and pursue policies that help rural America thrive, while continuing to work in a bipartisan manner to author, champion and get provisions critical to providing certainty and flexibility to agricultural producers signed into law.
+Boozman serves as Chairman of the Senate Agriculture, Nutrition, and Forestry Committee where he has a unique opportunity to shape the debates over how to address the many challenges facing our agricultural producers, modernize our nutrition programs and pursue policies that help rural America thrive.
+As the panel's leader, he continues to work in a bipartisan manner to author, champion and get provisions critical to providing certainty and flexibility to farmers, ranchers and foresters signed into law.
 Learn what the senator is doing to support Arkansas agricultural producers here.

-Boozman also serves as the Ranking Member of the Senate Military Construction, Veterans Affairs, and Related Agencies (MilCon-VA) Appropriations Subcommittee.
+Boozman also serves as Chairman of the Senate Military Construction, Veterans Affairs, and Related Agencies (MilCon-VA) Appropriations Subcommittee.
 As a member of the committee and a subcommittee leader, the senator allocates funding for veterans, military construction projects and secures federal resources to support Arkansas priorities.
-Learn more about Fiscal Year 2024 priorities.
+Learn more about Fiscal Year 2025 priorities.

 Additionally, John serves on the Commission on Security and Cooperation in Europe, also known as the Helsinki Commission, is an independent U.S. Government agency created in 1976 to monitor and encourage compliance with the Helsinki Final Act and other OSCE commitments.